The maximum size of a partial spread in a finite projective space: Concluding Remarks

 \section{Concluding Remarks}

 Applying the same averaging method used in the proof of Lemma~\ref{lem:main} substantially improves the upper bound given by Drake and Freeman (see Theorem~\ref{DF}) in some of the remaining cases, i.e., when $t\in[r+1,\ta_r]$.
-However, we omit those types of results here and will address them elsewhere.
-For instance, we can prove the following lemma. \begin{lemma} Let $n$ and $t$ be positive integers with $t<n$, and let $r=n\md{t}$.
+However, we omit those types of results here and will address them elsewhere\footnote{These results have now appeared in~\cite{NS3}.}.
+For instance, we can prove the following lemma. \begin{lemma} Let $n$, $t$, and $r$ be integers such that $0\leq r<t<n$ and $r=n\md{t}$.
 If $r\geq2$ and $t=\ta_r$, then $\mu_q(n,t)\leq \ell q^t+q$. \end{lemma} \begin{remark} If $n$, $t$, and $r$ satisfy the hypothesis of Lemma~\ref{lem:extra}, then (after some simplifications) Theorem~\ref{DF} yields $\mu_q(n,t)\leq \ell q^t+\left\lceil\frac{q^r}{2}\right\rceil$. \end{remark}

 As mentioned in the introduction (Section~\ref{sec:1}), our result (Theorem~\ref{thm1}) settles almost all the remaining cases of one of the main unsolved problems related to partial $(t-1)$-spreads over $\pg(n-1,q)$.
 As a corollary, Theorem~\ref{thm1} also settles several open problems in the area of subspace coding that were raised by Etzion~\cite{Et2}, Etzion--Storme~\cite{EtSt}, and Heinlein et al.~\cite{HKKW}.